grz0zrg/GnosTh/README.md

 ### LLVM IR generator limitations

 Phi nodes are generated for conditionals but not implemented for loop constructs so it may generate invalid LLVM IR when stack values are spilled out of loops. (considered as okay as spilling values out of loop may be hard to reason about)

+There should be no depth mismatch in conditionals. (untested though, may works ?)

 Phi nodes are actually not needed as [temporary variables / stack](https://stackoverflow.com/a/11487580/4766443) could be used instead, it is still unclear to me whether this method is simpler than phi nodes generation though...